BitcoinDesign/Guide/guide/inheritance-wallet/backup.md

 Our app emphasizes that users should keep one of the primary keys at all times, even if they move their funds to a new wallet.
 The reason is simple: there is still the possibility that some bitcoins will be sent to that old wallet.
 Keeping one of the keys around will make sure that users will be able to spend such funds, because the recovery path will be available to them.

 ### Wallet configuration backup
-After the wallet has been created, the application prompts the Joneses to download the wallet backup kit.
-This is just a ZIP file that contains the following contents:
+After the wallet has been created, the application prompts Bob to download the wallet backup kit.

+#### Bob saves the backup kit
+Bob saves the the backup kit into his password manager that he has enabled on his phone.

+{% include image-gallery.html pages = page.images_wallet-backup %}

+Alice and Bob then encrypt the ZIP file with a strong password and both of them stores a copy of it in their personal password manager account, case they need to recover the wallet themselves.

+#### What is in the backup kit?
+The backup kit is just a ZIP file that contains the following contents:

 - **A PDF file** that contains the wallet descriptor and information about all six XPUBs.
 Is also contains a visual representation of the rules that are used to unlock the recovery path and the inheritance key set.
 - **Wallet backup files in various formats**, which can be used to import the wallet to other wallet applications like Sparrow, Nunchuk or others.

 {% include picture.html
-   image = "/assets/images/guide/inheritance-wallet/backup/backup-kit-contents.png"
+   image = "/assets/images/guide/inheritance-wallet/wallet-backup/backup-kit-contents.png"
-   retina = "/assets/images/guide/inheritance-wallet/backup/backup-kit-contents@2x.png"
+   retina = "/assets/images/guide/inheritance-wallet/wallet-backup/backup-kit-contents@2x.png"
    alt-text = "An illustration showing what is included in the backup kit." width = 1600 height = 800
 %}

-Alice and Bob then encrypt the ZIP file with a strong password and both of them stores a copy of it in their personal password manager account, case they need to recover the wallet themselves.

 ## Backup distribution

 Alice and Bob are not willing to trust their life savings to one application.
 That's why they carefully chose the way in which they store the above wallet backup material.
 The illustration below shows the chosen setup in more detail.

 {% include picture.html
-   image = "/assets/images/guide/inheritance-wallet/backup/recovery-tool-distribution.png"
+   image = "/assets/images/guide/inheritance-wallet/wallet-backup/recovery-tool-distribution.png"
-   retina = "/assets/images/guide/inheritance-wallet/backup/recovery-tool-distribution@2x.png"
+   retina = "/assets/images/guide/inheritance-wallet/wallet-backup/recovery-tool-distribution@2x.png"
    alt-text = "A schematic illustration showing how the backup material is distributed between the parents, their children and the lawyer." width = 1600 height = 800